-Citrusy whites like Sauvignon Blanc, Verdejo, Muscadet, Fiano pair best with Shrimp Scampi, along with Pinot Grigio, Sparkling Wine or Manzanilla Sherry, which offer their own strengths.
+Citrusy whites like Sauvignon Blanc, Verdejo, Muscadet, and Fiano pair best with Shrimp Scampi, along with Pinot Grigio, Sparkling Wine or Manzanilla Sherry, which offer their own strengths.
 The citrusy notes of the white wine help soften the pungent garlic flavours of the Shrimp Scampi, while the crisp acidity of these dry white wines washes away the buttery and olive oil flavours of the dish in between bites.

 Best Wine with Shrimp Scampi